SorenDaFolf/ARChaotic_Engine/README.md

 ---

 ## 🚀 About the Project

-**ARCheotic Engine** is an ambitious, modular, open-source game engine designed from scratch with the future in mind.
-Created by **A.R.C.
-Foundation Studios**, this engine aims to:
+The **ARCheotic Engine** is an ambitious, community-driven initiative led by **A.R.C.
+Foundation Studios**.
+Our goal is to create a flexible, high-performance, and accessible game engine that empowers developers—indie and studio alike—to bring visionary ideas to life without compromise.

+Built on a modern C++ foundation, ARCheotic is being architected for extreme performance, seamless workflows, and a powerful feature set for creating everything from vast, procedural open worlds to finely crafted narrative experiences.

 - Break creative limitations for developers of all sizes
 - Support vast open worlds and intricate, story-driven experiences